MOMIND/MOMIND/README.md

 The State of the App is saved at a single place, in `Store`, which the `<App>` connects to.
 All actions which can manipualte the store are defined in `client/lib/actions.import.js` and for every Action there is a Method (a ActionCreator) and a Constant (a Identifier).
 Every Action is then exported and can be used from `<App>` as `this.props.Actions.action`.
 The State can be accesed from various variables bound as props to `<App>`.
 These are either defined as a variable, [IList (Immutable List/Array)](https://facebook.github.io/immutable-js/docs/#/List) or [IMap (Immutable List/Map)](https://facebook.github.io/immutable-js/docs/#/Map) from *Immutable.js*.
 Accessing state, mutating state and executing Actions should only happen in `<App>`, as the child components are merely presentational.
-How Actions affect the State is defined in the reducers in `client/lib/reducer.import.js`
+How Actions affect the State is defined in the reducers in `client/lib/reducer.import.js`.
+Actions msut be dispatched to have an effect on Store.
+**Important**: Actions and Reducers are stateless and pure!
 ##### Actions
 - AddNode(id, text, x, y, root, creator)
 - AddSubNode(id, text, x, y, parent, creator)